rawanalex20/Landing_Page/README.md

 ## Program General Description
 -This program is developed by HTML, CSS, JavaScript and Web APIs.
-It adds navigation menu items by JS, activates dynamically targeted section according on link click or scrolling up or down and highlights the active section in a certain way.
+It adds navigation menu items by JS, activates dynamically targeted section accordingly on link click or scrolling up or down and highlights the active section in a certain way.
 Navigation bar also contains an extra dropdown menu for hypothetical pages.

 ## Usage